 - Get analytics on how customers searched for your business, and where those customers are coming from.

-To sum up, if you invest enough resources to handle reviews, manage photos, post updates regularly, your Google My Business can turn itno a new acquisition channel for your business.
+To sum up, if you invest enough resources to handle reviews, manage photos, post updates regularly, your Google My Business can turn into a new acquisition channel for your business.

 Just think about it.

-Google is very different compared to the social media networks.
+Google is very different compared to social media networks.

-So that is why the intent-driven concept allows a business that can match the consumer discovery right in that moment, can win big in increasing conversions.
+So that is why the intent-driven concept allows a business that can match the consumer discovery right at that moment, can win big in increasing conversions.